Introduction to MoonLight Architecture

 In MoonLight architecture, services are classes or interfaces that combine related business logic.
 For example, AuthenticationService, ProductService, OrderService etc.

-Actions are methods in these classes like login, register in the AuthenticationService class.
+Actions are methods in these classes, like login, register in the AuthenticationService class.

 9. Database and Querying

+This is a good to have but not enforced by the architecture.
 In moonlight architecture, querying the database is highly recommended over using an ORM.
 This is because querying the database directly is faster and more efficient than using an ORM.
 Also, querying the database directly gives the developer more control over the queries and the data being returned.

 This removes the unnecessary overhead of mapping the resultset to models(model hydration) and makes the application faster and more efficient.